 - Family reunification parole.
 Second, the administration could admit (via “humanitarian parole”) some portion of the Haitians pre-approved for a U.S. permanent-resident “green card” who are being forced to wait in Haiti, separated from their families, for green card processing.
 This list includes many thousands who are close family members of established U.S. permanent residents and U.S. citizens.
 These include the husbands, wives, or young children of established U.S. permanent residents.
 An analogous program already exists for Cuban family reunification.

 Note that neither of these measures would increase immigration to the United States, not by a single person.
-The H-2 visa is a temporary nonimmigrant work permit; it is not an immigrant visa.
-And any parolees on the green card waiting list are already approved to be U.S. immigrants.
-Everyone on the list is coming anyway, it’s just a question of when.This week brings the second anniversary of Haiti’s tragedy.
+The H-2 visa is a temporary nonimmigrant work permit; it is not an immigrant visa

+, have asked the administration to reverse the ban on H-2 work visas for Haitians.
+And the group asking the administration for humanitarian parole to reunited Haitian families now includes over 95 members of Congress, the governor of Massachusetts, the city of Philadelphia, the city of North Miami, the U.S. Conference of Mayors, and the National Haitian American Elected Officials Network.This week brings the second anniversary of Haiti’s tragedy.
 The best way for the U.S. to mark that anniversary is to take the cheapest and most effective steps at its disposal to offer economic opportunity to more Haitians.
 The simple steps above amount to a common-sense normalization of the rules we apply to Haitians, placing them on equal footing with those of other nationalities.
 This is the least we can do.

 CGD blog posts reflect the views of the authors, drawing on prior research and experience in their areas of expertise.